Currently at Microsoft

 Overview & My Role

 Imagine Cup is a global competition that encourages computer science students to use their creativity, passion and coding skills to create the next big breakthrough.
-Finalists from around the world travel to Seattle to compete in a two-day competition, with the winner chosen on stage with celebrity guests and judges from Microsoft and other companies.
+Finalists from around the world travel to Seattle to compete in a two-day competition, with the winner chosen on stage with celebrity guests and judges from Microsoft.

-Crucial to the success of this project was listening to execs, understanding their personalities and speech patterns, and writing for them in a way that helped them feel comfortable onstage.
+Success meant listening closely to each exec—understanding their voice, their comfort level, their quirks—and writing scripts that let them be themselves on stage.
 Plus, having empathy for international students, all of whom had traveled to the United States to compete in a high-pressure coding competition.
 Ensuring that the show format helped them present themselves in the best possible light was of utmost importance.